ics-software-engineering/play-example-continuous-integration/README.md

 [excellent instructions](https://help.github.com/articles/set-up-git) if you haven't done this before.

-You might want to fork this play-example-continuous-integration repo if you want to quickly set up a basic Play application with which to play with continuous integration.
+You might want to fork the play-example-continuous-integration repo if you want to quickly set up a basic Play application with which to play with continuous integration.
 This repo also includes the quality assurance tool enhancements documented in [play-example-quality-assurance](http://ics-software-engineering.github.io/play-example-quality-assurance/).